brocaar/chirpstack-network-server/docs/content/overview/_index.md

 ## LoRa Server

-LoRa Server is an open-source LoRaWAN network-server.
+LoRa Server is an open-source LoRaWAN network-server, part of the [LoRa Server](https://docs.loraserver.io/) project.
 It is responsible for handling (and de-duplication) of uplink data received by the gateway(s) and the scheduling of downlink data transmissions.

 ### Features